brgan0530/IOTSHELTER_FINAL/README.md

 Extra:
 Note that our MQ135 code does not include rzero code to calibrate sensor Below is the file directory of remaining files in the project folder.
-Note to set your RMAKER Path to the path where rainmaker was gitcloned
+Note to set your RMAKER Path to the path where rainmaker was gitcloned in cmakelists.txt top level (not the one in the main folder)

 ```
 ├── CMakeLists.txt